House insulation

 photo source: thegreenage.co.uk

-Properties of materials used for insulation
+Properties of insulation materials

 • Have low thermal conductivity and high thermal resistance.
 Information about these parameters find here